adimalla/ARM-CortexM-Drivers/ST-DISCO-BSP/LED_BUTTON/Readme.txt

   * Brief      LED and USER BUTTON, Board Support Package Header file,
   *             for ST-Discovery M407G.
   *
-  *             This file contains:
-  *              - Macros for LED pin defines and USER BUTTON
-  *              - Function prototypes for LED and USER BUTTON API.
-  *
   ***************************************************************************
   * Attention:
   *